Cacsjep/acap_missing_features_docs/docs/flow.md

 - **Edges:** Hover to add bend points (yellow).
 Right-click a bend point to remove.
 Double-click an edge or click its small **x** to delete.
 - **Handles:** Outputs on the right, inputs on the left.
 Shapes indicate type: **round** = bool, **square** = int/float, **diamond** = string.
 In live mode booleans glow green/red; int uses magenta, float uses purple, string uses cyan.
 - **Edge colors:** Mirror the source output in live mode; turn gray in edit mode.
+- **Connections:** Each input accepts a single connection.
+Mismatched data types are blocked (bool only to bool, string only to string, numeric to numeric).
+Safe mode shows warning toasts when a connection is rejected.

 **Video: Adding nodes**
 <video controls muted loop playsinline src="addnode.mp4" style="max-width: 640px; width: 100%; border-radius: 6px;"></video>